Startup Diligence Guide: Navigating Venture Capital Diligence

 • Then, show the path to do that (In one sentence, clearly summarize how big of a revenue opportunity we believe this to be for us in Year 1, 2, 3, 4, 5).
 How many customers in your market do you already have as customers or are currently talking to?
 How do you plan to get your first 10-100, 100-1000 customers (or 10x, 100x or 1000x your current customer base) at the current or future GMV, AOV, ACV?

 With the answers to these questions, you should have inputs for your “business formula”, using our Market Sizing Template.
-We’re excited to see what you produce!
+The outputs are X Y K A B C in the mad libs format:

 Final Takeaway